Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 — Alan Chicoine, DVM

 Prednisone to Help Dogs With Cancer

-When prednisone is administered in doses that exceed the usual levels found in a dog's body, it reduces inflammation and suppresses the immune system, which can help control inflammatory conditions and auto-immune diseases where the immune system mistakenly attacks its own tissues.
+When prednisone is administered in doses that exceed the usual levels found in a dog's body, it reduces inflammation, and in high doses, suppresses the immune system, which can help control inflammatory conditions and auto-immune diseases where the immune system mistakenly attacks its own tissues.

-For dogs with cancer, prednisone can prove to be beneficial due to this drug's mild pain relieving effect, especially when inflammation is present.
+For dogs with cancer, prednisone can prove to be beneficial due to this drug's mild pain-relieving effect, especially when inflammation is present.
 Steroids such as prednisone should not be used together with NSAIDs (non-steroidal-anti-inflammatory drugs.)
-Dog owners should consult with a vet when considering switching to a NSAID drug as a wash-out period is necessary.
+Dog owners should consult with a vet when considering switching to an NSAID drug, as a wash-out period is necessary.

 On top of providing mild pain control, prednisone can help slow down the spread of cancer.
 Malignant cancer tends to spread from one body part to another, a process known as metastasis.
 The process is activated by an immune system flare-up where new cells depart to reach distant sites and replicate in an uncontrolled manner.
 When prednisone is used, this drug prevents the immune system from working properly which slows down the spread and reproduction of cancer cells.